Origin of birds: Digit homology

 There is a debate between embryologists and paleontologists whether the hands of theropod dinosaurs and birds are essentially different, based on phalangeal counts—a count of the number of phalanges (finger bones) in the hand.

-Embryologists and some paleontologists who oppose the bird-dinosaur link have long numbered the digits of birds II-III-IV on the basis of multiple studies of the development in the egg.
+Embryologists and some paleontologists who oppose the bird-dinosaur link have long numbered the digits of birds II-III-IV based on multiple studies of the development in the egg.
 This is based on the fact that in most amniotes, the first digit to form in a 5-fingered hand is digit IV, which develops a primary axis.
 Therefore, embryologists have identified the primary axis in birds as digit IV, and the surviving digits as II-III-IV.
 The fossils of advanced theropod (Tetanurae) hands appear to have the digits I-II-III (some genera within Avetheropoda also have a reduced digit IV).

 If this is true, then the II-III-IV development of digits in birds is an indication against theropod (dinosaur) ancestry.
-However, with no ontogenical (developmental) basis to definitively state which digits are which on a theropod hand (because no non-avian theropods can be observed growing and developing today), the labelling of the theropod hand is not absolutely conclusive.
+However, with no ontogenical (developmental) basis to definitively state which digits are which on a theropod hand (because no non-avian theropods can be observed growing and developing today), the labelling of the theropod hand is not conclusive.

 Paleontologists have traditionally identified avian digits as I-II-III.
-They argue that the digits of birds number I-II-III, just as those of theropod dinosaurs do, by the conserved phalangeal formula.
+They argue that the digits of birds' number I-II-III, just as those of theropod dinosaurs do, by the conserved phalangeal formula.
 The phalangeal count for archosaurs is 2-3-4-5-3; many archosaur lineages have a reduced number of digits, but have the same phalangeal formula in the digits that remain.
 In other words, paleontologists assert that archosaurs of different lineages tend to lose the same digits when digit loss occurs, from the outside to the inside.
-The three digits of dromaeosaurs, and Archaeopteryx have the same phalangeal formula of I-II-III as digits I-II-III of basal archosaurs.
+The three digits of dromaeosaurs and Archaeopteryx have the same phalangeal formula of I-II-III as digits I-II-III of basal archosaurs.
 Therefore, the lost digits would be V and IV.
 If this is true, then modern birds would also possess digits I-II-III.